WE CAN DO IT!1 of 12This week, Wonder Woman opens in theaters - and it's already gaining great reception from critics and fans alike.

 But the fact that her recent success has mostly been due to her onscreen adventures doesn’t discount her role in comic books, either.
 Though she started out as a villain, it wasn’t long before Black Widow became an Avenger, a career she’s balanced with her black ops work alongside S.H.I.E.L.D. and on her own, even leading the team for a time.

-She’s also anchored several ongoing series, the most recent of which boasts the fan favorite creative team of Chris Samnee and Mark Waid at the wheel.
-Her cinematic counterpart most recently appeared in this past summer’s Captain America: Civil War.
+She’s also anchored several ongoing series, the most recent of which boasted the fan favorite creative team of Chris Samnee and Mark Waid at the wheel.
+Her cinematic counterpart most recently appeared in last summer’s Captain America: Civil War.

-She-Hulk5 of 12In some ways, She-Hulk is the ultimate expression of feminine power.
+She-Hulk5 of 12To some, She-Hulk is the ultimate expression of feminine power.
 She’s indestructible, super-strong, and without inhibition – all of this with the mind of a high-powered attorney wrapped inside those unparalleled green muscles.

 And while she may seem like a typical spin-off character (obviously riffing on her somewhat more famous cousin Bruce Banner), She-Hulk takes the concept of a gamma-irradiated hero to a totally different level, embracing her alter ego and living life to the fullest.